KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 ## **BIOS setup**

-1) Disable unused RAM slots/powerdown/command rate support.
+- Disable unused RAM slots/powerdown/command rate support.

-2) Don't set unused timings to lowest possible, leave them at auto (also _sg/_dg/_dr/_dd sometimes bugged and mixed up).
+    - Disable Self Refresh (highly recommend testing this; causes problems with rebooting)

-3) Always gear 1 (11th gen or higher).
+- General rule: don’t touch unused or unknown timings/settings.

-4) 100:133 is easier for IMC and requires lower voltages, also can help push high freqs in some cases.
+   - Don't set unused timings to lowest possible, leave them at auto (also _sg/_dg/_dr/_dd sometimes bugged and mixed up).

-5) Disable lucky mode (if MSI motherboard; it should be disabled by default).
+- Always gear 1 (11th gen or higher).

-6) Check different bios versions/ucode updates in terms of RAM oc, some versions will allow better freq/stability/cr1/etc.
+- 100:133 is easier for IMC and requires lower voltages, also can help push high freqs in some cases.

-7) General rule: don’t touch unused or unknown timings/settings.
+- Check different bios versions/microcode updates in terms of RAM OC, some versions will allow better freq/stability/cr1/etc.